stephaneVercouillieBMID/slate/source/index.html.md

 # Introduction to itsme®

-This documentation describes our OAuth 2.0 implementation of **itsme® Login**, which conforms to the [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) specifications, and is OpenID certified (TODO).
+This documentation describes our OAuth 2.0 implementation of **itsme® Login**, which conforms to the [OpenID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) specifications.

 ## Login